101arrowz/pwa-manifest/packages/core/README.md

 #### `sizes`
 An array of pixel values for the sizes to generate.
 Defaults to `[96, 152, 192, 384, 512]`.
 - All PWAs need at least 192px and 512px icons, so those will be added in regardless of whether they are provided in the `sizes` parameter.
+#### `shortcutSizes`
+An array of pixel values for the sizes of the shortcut icons.
+Defaults to `[96, 192]`.
+- All PWAs need at least 96x shortcut icons, so those will be added in regardless of whether they are provided in the `shortcutSizes` parameter.
 #### `formats`
 An object whose keys are the desired output formats (in lowercase) and whose values are the configurations to use with the [`sharp`](https://sharp.pixelplumbing.com/en/stable/api-output/#png) package when generating icons of that type.
 By default, generates WebP and PNG images with somewhat high compression.
 - If you prefer the user getting one format over another, put that format first in the object.